ibexa/documentation-developer/docs/cookbook/creating_custom_rest_api_response.md

 }

 ```

-##Configuration
+## Configuration

-The last thing you need to do is to set a configuration which should be located in `services.yml` file of your bundle.
-The important parts are the keys: `app.rest.output.visitor.json.regexps` which helps identifying proper header and `priority` which should be set high enough, to not be overridden by another implementation.
+The last thing you need to do, is to set a configuration which should be located in `services.yml` file of your bundle.
+The important part are the keys:

+- `app.rest.output.visitor.json.regexps` which helps identifying proper header
+- `priority` which should be set high enough, to not be overridden by another implementation

 All the other keys need to correspond with the current namespace of your bundle.
 In this example it is just `AppBundle`.

 ```yaml